kurator-dev/kurator/docs/content/en/docs/cluster-operator/vms-cluster-lifecycle.md

 ## Cluster Scaling

-With Kurator, you can declarative add, remove, or replace multiple worker nodes on VMs.
+With Kurator, you can declaratively add, remove, or replace multiple worker nodes on VMs.

 When performing scaling, you should avoid modifying the hostname in case the same VM has multiple names configured.